maxgroll/movie-portal/README.md

 1.-  download and install XAMPP (https://www.apachefriends.org/de/index.html) or similar unless you already have a personal webserver

+-you will also need a working install of mysql

 2.- download the project and unzip it in xamp/htdocs

 3.- create database

-From cmd (or terminal inMac) change directory to "movie_portal-main/data"
+From cmd (or terminal in Mac) change directory to "movie_portal-main/data"
-a) in macintosh die Datei './create_database.bat'
+a) in macintosh './create_database.bat'
 b) Windows 'create_database.bat'
 c) this will create an sql database called "fallstudie_gruppe1"